mapping-elections/site/_maps/meae.congressional.congress14.ny.county.md

 to the Fourteenth Congress.

 New York used a district system for electing members to Congress.
-Districts 1, 2, 15, 20, and 21 elected two representatives each.
+Districts 1, 2, 12, 15, 20, and 21 elected two representatives each.

 In 1815, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress12.special.1815)
-was held in which Asa Adgate was elected to replace Benjamin Bond, who had died.
+was held in which Asa Adgate was elected to replace Benjamin Pond, who had died before the 14th Congress began.

 In 1815, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress6.special.1815)